 - Identifying your type of data and file formats

 Different outsourcing companies specialize in labeling different data types such as images, video labeling, text, etc. Therefore, it is better to choose a provider that has experience in working with the type of data your business is creating.
+So if you are interested in video labeling, you will look for a specialist who will be the best in providing outsource video annotation services.
 You also want to make sure the provider you choose uses the same file formatting as your company.

 - Determining the quality of service